 Unfortunately, we rarely use shuttles and tend to stick to the BART if we don’t have a hire car, so can’t give any personal recommendations.
 But we haven’t heard any real horror stories aside from the general limitations already mentioned.

 Like all major Airports in the US, you will have no issue finding a taxi at the airport.
 There will be queues waiting outside the terminal to whisk you off.
 Unless you land at a very busy period, then the queues may be people waiting for a Taxi to whisk them off.
 The trip is not an especially cheap one.
-Factor in at least $60 for Union Square area and expect it to be higher if the traffic is bad.
+Factor in at least $70 for the Union Square area and expect it to be higher if the traffic is bad.
 At rush hour for example.
 In normal traffic, the trip should take less than 30 minutes so you should be at your hotel in no time at all.

 Uber has a large presence in San Francisco, unsurprising as it’s the city it was founded in.
-Getting to and from the airport will be no problem to you if you are familiar with the Ride-Sharing App.
+Getting to and from the airport will be no problem for you if you are familiar with the Ride-Sharing App.
 However, a busy arrivals hall is not the place to start your learning curve with Ride Sharing.
-Expect costs of $40 dollars as long as there is no surge pricing in place.
+Expect costs of $45 dollars as long as there is no surge pricing in place.

 Lyft prices will be similar and again has a large presence.